Wisconsin Youth Symphony Orchestras to build new home on East Washington Avenue

 Food Fight took over the longstanding bar and restaurant at 1128 E. Washington Ave. in 2011, and made some initial changes in 2013.
 In 2015, after a three-month closure, the company updated its look and menu and tweaked the name.

 Food Fight doesn't usually buy existing restaurants.
-When it bought the Avenue, it was a first for the restaurant group.
-The previous owners had run the Avenue Bar since 1970 catering to Wisconsin governors, legislators, lobbyists and other purveyors of political gossip.
+Buying the Avenue was a first for the restaurant group.
+The previous owners had run the Avenue Bar since 1970, catering to Wisconsin governors, legislators, lobbyists and other purveyors of political gossip.

 In 2019, however, the organization needed to move on as the university stepped back from hosting large groups of pre-college students, Fraser said.
 WYSO made arrangements to relocate for several years to McFarland High School, but the COVID-19 pandemic ended those plans.